The Shipwreck Trail visits the famous wreck of the Thomas T. Tucker. It is a relatively easy hike across fynbos covered dunes and the beach.

 - Check out our Cape Point Guide for all other things to do.

 There’s a huge skull of a whale lying partially buried by the golden white sand.
+Whether you can see it depends on how windy it’s been lately, but make sure to look out for it.
+After the whale, continue walking down the beach.

 The Thomas T. Tucker Shipwreck

 After a 1.8km walk, you reach the shipwreck.
 The Thomas T. Tucker was one of the many Liberty ships that America used to move large amounts of supplies to the war zones in the Second World War.
-Unfortunately, the ship ran ashore due to fog bank on the 27 of November 1942.
+Unfortunately, the ship ran ashore due to a fog bank on the 27 of November 1942.
 Everyone survived but the ship broke up quickly.

 There is a short extension to the less impressive wreck of the Nolloth south down the beach, 800 m further.